 Thankfully I spend a lot more time shooting than editing the images.
 I take a lot of photos and then go through and choose the best ones, just like everybody else.
 Depending on the picture, I generally spend about 10 or 15 minutes editing to get the result I want.

 Do you think a bad photograph can be fixed using photo-editing software?

 No, definitely not.
 The picture has to stand on its own merits, and editing should only be used to refine it or to lend it a certain atmosphere.
 Sadly HDR has been given a bad name by some people who believe that garish colours and exaggerated detail can save a mediocre shot.

-Enjoy Steve Coleman’s Work Through a Windows 7 Theme
+Enjoy Steve Coleman's Work Through a Windows Theme - Download Links

-We have asked Steve to share some of his favourite photos with us and we have created a Windows 7 theme that gathers some the his photography subjects: architecture, Prague’s underground, flowers and landscapes.
-Download and install the theme to fully enjoy Steve’s work.
+We have asked Steve to share some of his favourite photos with us and we have created a theme for Windows 7 and Windows 8 that gathers some the his photography subjects: architecture, Prague's underground, flowers and landscapes.
+Download and install the theme to fully enjoy Steve's work.

-We recommend you to use your favorite BitTorrent client to download the themes.
-You can find the BitTorrent download pages here: Photography by Steve Coleman - Windows 7 Theme.
+- You can find the BitTorrent download page here: Amazing Photography by Steve Coleman in a Theme for Windows.
 You can download the torrent file directly from here.

-NOTE: if you are not familiar with BitTorrent and how to download files via this file sharing protocol, please read this tutorial: Using BitTorrent to Share Big Files with You - How Will it Work?
+If you are not familiar with torrents, we recommend that you read this brief tutorial: Using BitTorrent to Share Big Files with You - How Will it Work?.

 COPYRIGHT: Steve Coleman.
-If you plan to use the pictures included in this theme for something else than your desktop backgrounds, you need written permission from their author.
+If you plan to use the pictures included in this theme for something other than your desktop backgrounds, you need written permission from their author.